alex-ly/web-based_auto-grader/README.md

 stream
 mongodb
 ```
+Run `mongod` on the command line to open a Mongo daemon.
-Then, run "node main.js" in the node command prompt.
+Then, run `node main.js` in the node command prompt.

 Open up an Internet browser and enter "localhost:3000" into the URL.